 If Adobe crashes or due to some other human error, you may end up losing unsaved PSB files.
 Photoshop CS6 and CS5 or later versions may immediately open the previous PSB file you were working on.
 However, if the cache files have been replaced or corrupted, you might not be able to access it.
 In this scenario, you can use a few methods to recover lost or deleted PSB files.

-Before jumping into the methods, let us first look at the potential causes for PSB file damage.
+Before jumping into the methods, let us first look at the potential causes of PSB file damage.

 Now that you know the causes that may result in PSB file damage, let us learn in detail about the methods that can be used to recover deleted PSB files.